 - My take: The Favorite Tee sheets are so cozy – perfect for a Minnesota winter or for anyone who loves to snuggle.

-Buy Pact Get 15% off your first order with code MINDFUL15 at checkout!
+Get 15% off your first order with code MINDFUL15 at checkout.

 AIZOME

-AIZOME creates bedding using the techniques of plant-based dyeing in the ancient tradition of Indigo dyeing, known as aizome.
+AIZOME creates bedding using plant-based dyes in the ancient tradition of Indigo dyeing, known as aizome.

 - 100% certified organic cotton colored with 100% plant-based dyes